 Home Psych Services, P.C. employs only fully licensed and certified mental health professionals.

-We realize that it is often confusing understanding the difference between, say, a ‘psychiatrist’ versus a ‘psychologist.’
-To help you in better understanding your Home Psych Services, P.C. treatment team, each profession in your treatment team is defined below.
+To help you better understand your Home Psych Services, P.C. treatment team, each profession in your treatment team is defined below.

 Psychologists receive graduate level training in the field of Psychology and pursue either a Doctor of Philosophy degree (Ph.D.) or Doctor of Psychology degree (Psy.D.) in Psychology.
 Doctorate graduate programs typically take five to seven years to complete and typically require a year-long internship of applied, supervised experience before the doctorate degree is awarded.
 In addition, most states require an additional one to two year post-doctoral residency involving applied, supervised experience in order to gain licensure.
 Some psychologists might receive additional, specialized training in a specific area of interest such as geriatric psychology, child and adolescent psychology, addictions specialist, or neuropsychology, just to name a few.
 Psychologists are duly licensed and credentialed by each state and are expert in diagnosing and treating mental illness through psychological testing and psychotherapy.
 The title of ‘Psychologist’ may only be used by an individual who has met all criteria set forth by the state and has successfully passed the Psychology licensing examination.